djhunt-ibm/agentic-ai-client-bootcamp/usecases/order-to-cash/practitioner_docs/hands-on-lab.md

 ###  **Triggering Logic**
 * **Order Management Queries**
-  *Trigger Condition*: When a user initiates a conversation or asks a question containing the keyword `order management` or related phrases.
+  *Trigger Condition*: When a user initiates a conversation or asks a question containing the keyword `show me all orders`,'manage orders' or related phrases.
   *Action*: Automatically delegates the conversation to the **Order Management Agent**, which follows a structured step-by-step workflow to fetch and manage purchase orders and quotations.

 * **Customer Support Queries**
-  *Trigger Condition*: When the user asks for help using the keyword `customer support` or related intent.
+  *Trigger Condition*: When the user asks for help using the keyword 'show me all emails', `customer support` or related intent.
   *Action*: Passes control to the **Customer Support Agent**, which handles email-based inquiries, order updates, and customer communication workflows.
 ---